Work With Us

 Work is performed in a shelter, office and outdoor environment • Frequent bending, reaching, squatting and kneeling required while performing job function • shift may require long periods of standing and walking • Work is subject to frequent interruption • Exposure to cleaning agents and allergens • Subject to work weekends and holidays • Subject to loud/frequent noise

 Hourly Pay Range:

 $11-$13 per hour

-This position is responsible for conducting intake, assessment and referral for individuals and families experiencing homelessness.
-Direct Supervisor is Program Director.
+SUMMARY: This split position is responsible for conducting intake, assessment and referral for individuals and families experiencing homelessness.
+In addition, performs shelter case work duties and related work as required that supports the mission of Flagstaff Shelter Services.
+Direct Supervisor is Director of Programs.